Extrys/LightWeightSignalBuses/README.md

 # LightWeightSignalBuses
-These are just a couple of scripts used mainly to use as messaging system, this sistems uses types and the variables wrapped on these types this messaging system has been inspired by Zenject SignalBus,and also supports signal interfaces in the same way that the "AbstractSignals" feature i added in zenject
+These are just a couple of scripts used mainly to use as messaging system, these systems uses types and the variables wrapped on these types this messaging system has been inspired by Zenject SignalBus,and also supports signal interfaces in the same way that the "AbstractSignals" feature i added in Zenject/Extenject, [https://github.com/modesttree/Zenject/pull/91](see mentioned pull request about Abstract Signals)

 fast integration and easy to use, perfect for light projects.